Frequently Asked Questions

 We have prepared the temporary car park so that when construction does commence on the first building, public car parking spaces taken from the Esplanade Car Park can be replaced on a like for like basis in the temporary car park.
 Access will still be via the Esplanade Car Park and if that is full, drivers can use the 'underpass' exit that will take them directly to the temporary car park without having to go around Cineworld / Waterfront Car Park.

 Full details of these changes will be provided on leaflets and advertised in the Jersey Evening Post when the changes are due to be made.
 Marshalls will also be at the Esplanade Car Park when these changes occur to direct drivers.

 10. Are JDC breaching planning law?

 There have been some allegations from C Le Masurier Ltd and SoS that Planning Laws have been breached by JDC.
-There is a third party appeal now filed by C Le Masurier Ltd against the decision on Building 5 and it accuses the Planning Department of breaching laws and not JDC.
-These are allegations by a rival developer that has vehemently opposed every application JDC has submitted on the JIFC.
+There is a third party appeal now filed by C Le Masurier Ltd against the decision on IFC 5 and it accuses the Planning Department of breaching laws and not JDC.
+These are allegations by a rival developer that has vehemently opposed every application JDC has submitted on the IFC.